Crawfordsville crinoid – Actinocrinites plus more

 Crawfordsville, Indiana, USA

-Big 18 inch crinoid on 20 inch slab with three smaller crinoids with stems.
+Big 18 inch crinoid on 20 inch slab with FIVE smaller crinoids with stems.

 These fossils come from the Edwardsville Formation, part of the Mississippian Period, approximately 340 million years ago.
 The site is considered one of the most famous locations for crinoid fossils globally, with well-preserved specimens offering a unique insight into these ancient marine animals.